Control (management): Problems

 When objectives are not limited to quantitative output, the measurement of system effectiveness is difficult to make and subsequently perplexing to evaluate.
 Many of the characteristics pertaining to output do not lend themselves to quantitative measurement.
 This is true particularly when inputs of human energy cannot be related directly to output.
 The same situation applies to machines and other equipment associated with human involvement, when output is not in specific units.
 In evaluating man-machine or human-oriented systems, psychological and sociological factors obviously do not easily translate into quantifiable terms.
 For example, how does mental fatigue affect the quality or quantity of output?
 And, if it does, is mental fatigue a function of the lack of a challenging assignment or the fear of a potential injury?

 Subjective inputs may be transferred into numerical data, but there is always the danger of an incorrect appraisal and transfer, and the danger that the analyst may assume undue confidence in such data after they have been quantified.
 Let us suppose, for example, that the decisions made by an executive are rated from 1 to 10, 10 being the perfect decision.
 After determining the ranking for each decision, adding these, and dividing by the total number of decisions made, the average ranking would indicate a particular executive's score in his decision-making role.
 On the basis of this score, judgments — which could be quite erroneous — might be made about his decision-making effectiveness.
 One executive with a ranking of 6.75 might be considered more effective than another who had a ranking of 6.25, and yet the two managers may have made decisions under different circumstances and conditions.
 External factors over which neither executive had any control may have influenced the difference in "effectiveness".

-Quantifying human behaviour, despite its extreme difficulty, subjectivity, and imprecision in relation to measuring physical characteristics is the most prevalent and important measurement made in large systems.
-The behaviour of individuals ultimately dictates the success or failure of every man-made system.
+Quantifying human behavior, despite its extreme difficulty, subjectivity, and imprecision in relation to measuring physical characteristics is the most prevalent and important measurement made in large systems.
+The behavior of individuals ultimately dictates the success or failure of every man-made system.